 What size rail can I use the Fendergrip on?

 Any size diameter and shape of railing works well; round, oval, or square.

 What if my rail is bigger than 1" diameter?
 Will this be a problem?

 No. Whatever the size or shape of rail, the Fendergrip will perform 100% perfectly.
-Although a rail larger than 1" in diameter will not sit completely in the saddle area, the saddle will act like a self-centering notch beneath the rail.
+Although a rail larger than 1" in diameter will not sit completely in the saddle area at the top, the capabilities of the Fendergrip will not be dimished.
 In fact, we could have made the Fendergrip without a saddle altogether, and its top would have been solid and flat; the performance would have been just as great.
-In short, "not sitting completely in the saddle" is an aesthetic issue that cannot be seen when viewed from above the rail.
+In short, "not sitting completely in the saddle" is an aesthetic issue; there is no functional purpose for the saddle except for looks.
 To see how different rails fit the Fendergrip, look at the Fendergrip on an oversized rail and the Fendergrip cutaway picture.

 What about oval wood rails?

 Fendergrips work just fine on wood rails.
 In fact, when wood rails are over 2 1/2" width, the Fendergrip will not even touch the underside of the wood rail.
 A rule of thumb is as follows; if you presently tie your fenders to your wood rails, then you may use the Fendergrip effectively.

 Please note that a fender line may chafe a highly polished wood rail; this is an issue to some boaters.
 For those who finish their wood rails seasonally, this is not an issue.